Nakawuka–Kasanje–Mpigi Road

-The Nakawuka-Kasanje-Mpigi Road, is a road in the Central Region of Uganda, connecting the towns of Nakawuka and Kasanje in Wakiso District to the city of Mpigi, the district capital of Mpigi District.
+The Nakawuka–Kasanje–Mpigi Road is a loose surface road in the Central Region of Uganda, connecting the towns of Nakawuka and Kasanje in Wakiso District to the city of Mpigi, the district capital of Mpigi District.
 When completed, the road is expected to ease travel between the city of Entebbe and Mpigi, Masaka and communities in the Western Region of Uganda.
 The road bypasses the road traffic congestion around Kampala, the national capital.

 Location

 The road starts at Nakawuka and travels southwestwards to Kasanje, a distance of approximately 10 km.
 From Kasanje, the road makes a turn northwestwards towards Mpigi, where it ends at the Kampala-Masaka Road, a distance of about 12 km.

 Also from Kasanje, an extension of this road travels southeastwards to the neighborhood of Buwaya, a distance of about 9 km.
 A distance estimated at 2 km across open water separates Buwaya and Nakiwogo Landing Site of the Entebbe Peninsular.
 On the map, the Nakiwogo-Mpigi section of this road is referred to as the Kasanje Road.